harrypmdev/forest-exploration/README.md

 **Take Command**

-- The user can input the 'take' command to pick up items from the ground.
+- The user can input the 'take (item)' command to pick up items from the ground.
 - This allows items to be generated on the ground around the map, allowing players a chance to find items before fighting any enemies.

 <details>